bezha/Terraform/ELB/README.md

 terraform apply
 ```

-When the `apply` command completes, it will output the DNS name of the load balancer.
-To test the load balancer:
+When the `apply` command completes, it will output the DNS name of the load balancer:

 ```
 alb_dns_name = "CV-xxxxxxxxxxx.eu-central-1.elb.amazonaws.com"